RomaLetodiani/book-notes/Never Split the Difference/Chapter 1.md

 9. How do you see this benefiting both of us?
 10. What would it take to make this work for you?

-Before negotiating, understand human psychology: we are all crazy, unstable, irrational, impulsive, and emotionally driven machines.
+Before negotiating, understand human psychology: we are all crazy, unstable, irrational, impulsive, and emotionally driven.
 Raw intelligence and mathematical logic only help us hide our true selves and put on masks.

-Avoid following a scripted predetermined sequence of actions, offers, and counteroffers designed to achieve a specific outcome.
-For example you would think that trying A, B, C, D will give you X but real-world negotiations are far more unpredictable and complex.
+Avoid following a scripted, predetermined sequence of actions, offers, and counteroffers designed to achieve a specific outcome.
+For example, you might think that trying A, B, C, D will give you X, but real-world negotiations are far more unpredictable and complex.
 Unlike dealing with a robot, where a specific code or algorithm yields a certain answer, negotiation requires flexibility.
 You might need to do A, then D, and perhaps Q, because the outcome is often uncertain.

 ## OLD-SCHOOL NEGOTIATION